RecList/reclist/docs/core.rst

 Say you have a new recommender and you want to validate on behavioural tests.
 We have different datasets you can play with.
+If you want to follow this path, you just need to get the training data from the datastets, train the model and then run the reclist to evaluate your model.

 Another possible use case is that you might want to create a RecList for a new dataset you have.

 RecTest
 -------

 The RecTest is probably the most fundamental abstraction in RecList.
+The RecTest is essentially a decorator used to evaluate the various datasets.

 .. code-block:: python